 1. Add a Case Study

-What really influences us is finding a case study included in a resume or online application.
-Those candidates understood that when you're looking for remote work, you're dealing with a trust issue.
+What really influences us is finding a case study included in a resume, online application, or cover letter.
+Those candidates understood that when you’re looking for remote work, you’re dealing with a trust issue.
 It is something the e-commerce industry has struggled with for years.
 Their solution was the before/after photo or the customer testimonial.
-When you talk about and show results — you prove you're trustworthy and that you really know what you're doing.
+When you talk about and show results — you prove you’re trustworthy and that you really know what you’re doing.

 Irina Iliescu – Remote WorkMate